 The chart below shows how many affordable homes were completed since 2008.
 These are completed through partnership with Registered Providers (i.e. housing associations).
 Most new supply is secured through Section 106 negotiations with developers, and is therefore dependent on sites getting planning consent, and developers then building them out.
-Figures for 2012/13 dropped markedly from the previous year but that is largely due to 2011/12 having an exceptional number of affordable dwellings completed at extra care developments such as Alexandra Place and Beeches Manor.

-Figure 2 - Affordable Housing Completions 2009-2015
+Figure 2 - Affordable Housing Completions 2009-2016